Our Departments

 In Engineering III Honors, students investigate advanced concepts in engineering sub-disciplines through hands-on projects.
 Using skills built in Engineering II in CAD, mechanical design, and electrical systems, students will explore the fields of robotics, industrial design, and automotive engineering.
 Progressing through a series of increasingly open-ended projects, students will design and fabricate electromechanical systems, apply design and diagnostic processes, and learn to communicate their project goals and outcomes through a variety of media.
 The course will culminate in a student-designed final project, and each student will produce a design portfolio showcasing their work throughout the entire course.
 Prerequisite: successful completion of Engineering II and Department recommendation, which is based on the student’s demonstrated interest in engineering, independent problem solving ability, and work habits that indicate that they can independently manage the demands of open-ended projects.
 Open to juniors and seniors

 Artificial Intelligence (AI) is an important and rapidly growing field.
 In this course, students will explore key aspects of AI, including large language models, bias in models, and the impacts they have on our society.
 Students will also explore one of the key aspects behind AI: machine learning.
 Students will learn about neural networks, deep learning, and their role in AI.
 Students will build their own machine-learning models focusing on topics such as image classification and natural language processing (NLP).
 Students will also engage with multiple AI tools throughout the course, such as ChatGPT, Gemini, Teachable Machine, and AI-powered coding assistants (e.g. Copilot or Cursor).
 This course is not focused on programming, but will involve some use of the Python language; prior knowledge of Python programming is not expected.
-Prerequisite: successful completion of Introduction to Computer Science in Java, and Algebra II & Trigonometry or Algebra II & Trigonometry Honors
+Prerequisite: successful completion of Introduction to Computer Science in Java, Algebra II & Trigonometry, and Department recommendation

 - Advanced Topics in Computer Science: Object-Oriented Problem Solving & Design in Java

-Advanced Topics in Computer Science: Object-Oriented Problem Solving & Design in Java This course introduces students to object-oriented problem solving and design using the Java programming language.
+This course introduces students to object-oriented problem solving and design using the Java programming language.
 Students will learn fundamental topics in computer science including object-oriented program design and implementation, program analysis, data structures, algorithms, and recursion.
 Students will use Java and Java libraries to design and implement animated and interactive programs such as models and simulations, and data visualizations.
 Students will have the option to sit for the AP Computer Science A exam in May.
-Prerequisite: successful completion of Introduction to Computer Science in Java, and Algebra II & Trigonometry or Algebra II & Trigonometry Honors, and Department recommendation, which is based on the student’s demonstrated understanding of all Intro Java standards at level 4, and ability to manage the accelerated pace and independence needed for success in an AT curriculum
+Prerequisite: successful completion of Introduction to Computer Science in Java, and Algebra II & Trigonometry, and Department recommendation, which is based on the student’s demonstrated understanding of all Intro Java standards at level 4, and ability to manage the accelerated pace and independence needed for success in an AT curriculum

 - Advanced Topics in Computer Science: Software Product Development